marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/README.md

 **Building the Ultimate Cybersecurity HomeLab** is a series created by Francois B. Arthanas, founder of <a href="https://www.cyberprostraining.com">Cyber Pros Training</a>.
 The introductory video for the series is available on his <a href="https://www.youtube.com/watch?v=KTuzRKmdmlQ">YouTube</a> channel.
 As the **Building the Ultimate Cybersecurity HomeLab** has paid sections only accessible through Cyber Pros Training, I will limit this write-up to the free modules uploaded to YouTube.

 It is also crucial to have a fundamental understanding of networking, as these principles serve as the backbone for all cybersecurity concepts.
 To deepen this understanding, I will be integrating practical labs from Mr. Arthanas’s **CompTIA Network+ Fee Training**, which can be accessed <a href="https://www.youtube.com/live/2w8WOGUSfGI?si=qUyvRd8MYpwnz0IS">here</a>.
-This combination of theoretical knowledge and hands-on experience will provide a comprehensive foundation in both networking and cybersecurity.

 I want to extend my gratitude to Francois for creating this incredible project!
 I will be updating this write-up as more labs are introduced.